Toy Piano

 PROJECTS

 Premiering piano concertos have become an important part of my artistic activities.
 I have premiered Piano Concertos by composers Malin Bång, Wojtek Blecharz, Christian Winther Christensen and Simon Steen-Andersen.
-Working with the SWR Symphonieorchester, WDR sinfonieorchester and RSO Berlin and the conductors Brad Lubman, Michael Wendeberg and Bas Wiegers have been an incredible experience.
+Working with the SWR Symphonieorchester, WDR sinfonieorchester and RSO Berlin and Polish National Radio Symphony Orchestra Katowice with the conductors Brad Lubman, Yaroslav Shemet, Michael Wendeberg, Bas Wiegers and Arash Yasdani have been an incredible experience.

-I work on this multimedia project for piano, electronics, movement and video since 2007.
+The Five Senses is the new program of the project "Movement to Sound, Sound to Movement" for piano, electronics, movement and video since 2007.
 My intention is to create and seek for an entirely new type of performance, both visually and aurally examining the interrelation of movement and sound.
 I encourage collaborations between composers and artists in order to achieve a diversity of repertoire.

 Stefan Prins/Piano Hero#1